apache/jackrabbit-site/src/site/markdown/index.md

 #### January 22nd, 2016: Apache Jackrabbit Oak 1.3.14 released
-Jackrabbit Oak 1.3.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements..
+Jackrabbit Oak 1.3.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements.

 #### January 9th, 2016: Apache Jackrabbit FileVault 3.1.26 released
 Jackrabbit FileVault 3.1.26 is current stable release of the recently